Keperra

 Keperra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects likely to affect the area.
-Notable ones include The Quarry - Keperra Quarry Redevelopment, Great Western Super Centre Expansion & Refurbishment, Keperra Sanctuary Retirement Village & Aged Care, and Keperra Country Golf Club Residential Precinct.
-Relevant projects are listed below.
+AreaSearch has identified 14 projects likely to affect this region.
+Notable ones are The Quarry - Keperra Quarry Redevelopment, Great Western Super Centre Expansion & Refurbishment, Keperra Sanctuary Retirement Village & Aged Care, and Keperra Country Golf Club Residential Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.